cilium/scaffolding/README.md

 A dashboard provider is used to accomplish this.
 See the [grafana docs](https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards) for more information.

+### monitoring-ns

+Creates a namespace named 'monitoring'.
+Kustomize doesn't auto-create namespaces, so something needs to create the 'monitoring' ns for resources like prometheus and grafana (see above).
+By including this manifest, you won't have to manually create the namespace before a `kustomize build | kubectl apply -f -`.

 ### registry

 Deploys an in-cluster registry in the namespace `registry`, available through the service named `registry`.